CPD: Man with gun shot by officers on West Side

 Detectives are now interviewing neighbors about the shots fired.
 Police said a gun was recovered at the scene.

-Chicago police say they are ready for the weekend, which historically been pretty violent across the city.
+Chicago police said they are ready for the weekend, which historically has been pretty violent across the city.

 "Every neighborhood, every corner of the city, we're going to be out there helping the citizens, whatever it takes," said Stinites.
 "We need the community to help us, so with the community's help and us reaching out to them, we'll be successful."